The EDMO Method®

 BE (Character Traits)

-How do curiosity, courage and kindness work to make us better, healthier, happier humans?
+How does curiosity, courage and kindness work to make us better, healthier, happier humans?

 When our curiosity is piqued, our brain releases a chemical called dopamine that makes us feel good.
 Our hippocampus is also activated, which helps us form memories.
 That means curious kids remember more and want to learn more.
 Studies have also shown that when we express curiosity in others, we build closer relationships and are even perceived as more attractive by others.